 The Wayne Morse Center for Law and Politics awards project grants each year to community organizations, university faculty and departments, and student organizations.
 Awards are given to projects that stimulate and support educational events and activities related to the center’s theme of inquiry.
-Applications now are available for 2019-2020, focusing on the Wayne Morse Center's upcoming theme of Science, Policy, and the Public.
 Applications are due each February.

 2019-20 Project Grants

 The Wayne Morse Center is supporting in part or in full the following efforts in conjunction with its 2019-21 theme of inquiry, Science, Policy, and the Public:

 350 Eugene will organize a Climate Town Hall in West Eugene in autumn 2019 with a focus on outreach to and gaining perspectives from historically marginalized groups who are often disproportionately impacted by the effects of climate disruption.
 The goal is to elicit input in setting community and government priorities for addressing climate breakdown and for implementing the City of Eugene’s Climate and Energy Action Plan.

 Beyond Toxics will hold the Environmental Justice Pathways Summit at UO in spring 2020.
 The summit will bring together frontline communities, government officials, students, and scholars to develop a framework of environmental justice principles that will be turned into a resource guide for advocates and policymakers to embed an environmental justice framework in policy and practice.

 Cascadia Prepared is developing a Cascadia Resilience Scorecard in anticipation of the impending Cascadia Subduction Zone earthquake/tsunami.
 The scorecard will inform policymakers and the public about the earthquake resilience status of numerous lifeline infrastructure areas, such as emergency services, transportation, communications, utilities, healthcare, etc. It will also offer recommendations on what must be done to achieve maximum survival rates and recovery.